weewx/weewx/docs_src/weectl/station.md

                         docs, examples, daemon utility files, and skins.
 ```

-In the documentation that follows,  the exact output will depend on
+In the documentation that follows,  the exact output will depend on your
-your operating system and username.
-What is shown below is for Linux and user `tkeffer`.
+operating system and username.
+What is shown below is for Linux and user
+`tkeffer`.

 ## `weectl station create`

 This action will create a new area for user data.
+After the command completes,
-When done, the area will include
+the area will include

 - A configuration file, `weewx.conf`;
 - Documentation;